-Now managed by Audubon Arkansas, Gillam Park, the first public park for Little Rock’s black community prior to integration was built in 1941 and accounts for over 400 acres of our campus.
+Now managed by Audubon and part of the Little Rock Audubon Center campus, Gillam Park, the first public park for Little Rock’s Black community prior to integration was built in 1941 and accounts for over 400 acres of our campus.

-Booker Homes, a public housing project, was constructed in 1952 to provide homes for returning African American vets from World War II.
+Booker Homes, a public housing project, was constructed in 1952 to provide homes for returning Black veterans from World War II.
 Now the Center’s Wildlife Observation Trail winds where the development once stood.

 How you can help, right now

 Signing up is the best way to keep up with Audubon's latest news, programs and initiatives.